 You reference to:

 When you are searching the literature, save or note down all the required details of the sources that you find at the time.
 If you don’t do this, you might not be able to accurately reference the sources you have used, and you will have additional work to do when you compile your list of references.
-The image on the previous page shows how the citations fit into the text and link to the sources you have used in the reference list.

 You may refer to an author’s work by any of the following: